Tax savings for the self-employed

 Noooooooo!
 When you get tax mail, open it and review it.
 Look for errors, and make sure the numbers on the document make sense.

-Mistakes happen, especially with form 1099-MISC.
+Mistakes happen, especially with form 1099-NEC.
 If there’s a mistake, you’ll need to contact the business that issued the 1099 and ask for a correction, which can take time.

 After you review the document, put it inside your tax folder.